v-chernys/ahk-snoop/README.md

 This project is licensed under the MIT License - see the LICENSE file for details

 ## Acknowledgments
-Very greatful to Evgeny Golomin for his "Опечатка by Dr. Golomin" utility.
-His utility was one of the best and lightweight decisions all around 2000-th and 2010-th.
+I am very greatful to Evgeny Golomin for his "Опечатка by Dr. Golomin" utility.
+His utility was one of the best and lightweight decisions (to fix keyboard layout switching errors) all around 2000-ths and 2010-ths.
-In my script I have used the same approach (highlihting and encoding inside clipboard using static adjustable tables) to resolve problems with keyboard layout.
+In my script I have used the same approach (highlihting and encoding inside clipboard using static adjustable tables).